tladyman/VLC-PyTorch-Tutorial/tutorial.md

 ```

 Run the program to see some data being printed out.
+We will stick with this for now, but in later sections, we will use the `Dataset` abstraction instead.
+By using a `DataLoader` with the `Dataset`, it will be easy to do get mini-batches of data, do shuffling, and parallelise data loading across multiple CPU cores.

+### A simple model
 We can also go ahead and define a logistic regression model: a linear projection followed by a sigmoid.
 For now, we just initialise the weights and the bias to small random numbers.

 Fill in the initialisation for `weights` and `bias`.
-`weights` should be a matrix of size 2x1 and `bias` should be a vector of size 1, both drawn from a normal distribution with mean 0 and standard deviation 0.01.
+`weights` should be a matrix of size 3x1 and `bias` should be a vector of size 1, both drawn from a normal distribution with mean 0 and standard deviation 0.01.

 ```python
 weights = ...